-Patients afflicted with a contact granuloma frequently report having abnormal sensations around the larynx.
+Patients afflicted with a vocal cord granuloma frequently report having abnormal sensations around the larynx.
 This lump in the throat is called a globus sensation that is primarily noticed when swallowing.
 Further, a more or less pronounced hoarseness is the hallmark symptom.

 These complaints can also be of a painful nature, with the patient requiring increasing effort to speak.

 Additionally, patients frequently complain about vocal fatigue and a breathy voice quality, which is caused by incomplete vocal fold closure.
-The degree of breathiness usually increases proportionate with the size of the contact granuloma.
+The degree of breathiness usually increases proportionate with the size of the vocal cord granuloma.

-In some cases, contact granulomas can become so large that they obstruct the airways, leading the patients to complain about shortness of breath and breathing problems.
+In some cases, vocal cord granulomas can become so large that they obstruct the airways, leading the patients to complain about shortness of breath and breathing problems.